-The Price-Anderson Enforcement Actions overlap in time with the occurrence reports.
+In addition to the occurrence reports, the Price-Anderson Act enforcement actions were reviewed.
+The Price-Anderson enforcement actions overlap in time with the occurrence reports.
 However, three enforcement actions that did not appear to have concurrent occurrence reports are noted here.
-The enforcement action notices withhold certain information, like building numbers and dose received, that will make use of this information difficult for the dose reconstructors; however, for completion, the incidents are reported below:
+The enforcement action notices withhold certain information, like building numbers and dose received, that will make using this information difficult for the dose reconstructors; however, to be complete, the incidents are reported below:

+• Enforcement Action 98-03 (DOE 1998):

-- Enforcement Action 98-03: (1) Unplanned uptake of radioactive material by two workers during a Comprehensive Environmental Response, Compensation, and Liability Act tank remediation project of August 12, 1996, conducted by Rocky Mountain Remediation Service (RMRS); (2) 17 workers receiving small radiation exposures (6 in 1996 and 11 in 1997) as a result of inadequate assessment of area dosimetry data for several offices adjacent to rooms containing radioactive material; and (3) an RMRS sealed-source custodian receiving unnecessary exposure while performing a radioactive source inventory and leak test on January 14, 1998. - Enforcement Actions 97-03 and 97-04: Unplanned dispersal of radioactive material during remediation of trenches (September 19, 1996).
+An unplanned uptake of radioactive material by [redacted] workers during a Comprehensive Environmental Response, Compensation, and Liability Act of 1980 tank remediation project of August 12, 1996, conducted by Rocky Mountain Remediation Service (RMRS):

+- 17 workers received small radiation exposures (6 in 1996 and 11 in 1997) as a result of inadequate assessment of area dosimetry data for several offices adjacent to rooms containing radioactive material; and - An [redacted] received unnecessary exposure while performing a radioactive source inventory and leak test on January 14, 1998. - Enforcement Actions 97-03 (DOE 1997a) and 97-04 (DOE 1997b).
+Unplanned dispersal of radioactive material during remediation of trenches (September 19, 1996).
 The radioactive material was dispersed when a radioactively contaminated drum carcass was compacted by a backhoe in support of trench remediation being performed by RMRS.
 Approximately 1 to 2 lb of an unnamed radioactive material was released.
-The release was identified several hours later and the release area secured, "A subsequent dose determination using air dispersion modeling and conservative assumptions estimated that onsite and offsite doses were minor." - Enforcement Actions 96-04 and 96-05: Two incidents involving radiological exposure to workers.
-On March 4, 1996, a release of radiation in excess of unnamed limits occurred, and work was not stopped even though the work permit required it.
-Two workers and others nearby continued to work in increasingly hazardous conditions.
-Similar violations occurred on April 18, 1996, in another building.
-Five workers received varying levels of unexpected radiation contamination while performing bag-out activities.
+The release was identified several hours later and the release area secured.
+"A subsequent dose determination using air dispersion modeling and conservative assumptions estimated that onsite and offsite doses were minor." - Enforcement Actions 96-04 (DOE 1996a) and 96-05 (DOE 1996b).
+[Redacted] incidents involving radiological exposure to workers.
+On [redacted], a release of radiation in excess of unnamed limits occurred, and work was not stopped even though the work permit required it.
+[Redacted] workers and others nearby continued to work in increasingly hazardous conditions.
+Similar violations occurred on [redacted], in another building.
+[Redacted] workers received varying levels of unexpected radiation contamination while performing [redacted] activities.
 Workers were not wearing required respiratory protection at the time.